royaltm/rust-z80emu/README.md

 =|_______|=
 ```

 `z80emu` was developed as an attempt to create a minimalistic emulation library.
-It provides the necessary tools
-for the retro emulators to be built upon, avoiding any assumptions about side effects of those emulators.
+It provides the necessary tools for the retro emulators to be built upon, avoiding any assumptions about the side effects of those emulators.

 Please see the [documentation][Docs Link] for a full introduction.

-This repository also contains an [example implementation](examples/ral1243) of a complete emulator program.
+The repository also contains an [example implementation](examples/ral1243) of a complete emulator program.

+Another example built on top of `z80emu` is the [SPECTRUSTY](https://royaltm.github.io/spectrusty) library that focuses on "ZX Spectrum" emulators.

 Rust Version Requirements
 -------------------------